damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 <b>NOTE:</b>

 _I'M NOT THE OWNER OF THIS PROJECT AND ALL THE WORK BEHIND THIS ROM IS THANKS TO THE SWITCHROOT ORGANIZATION._

-_THESE BUILDS ARE PUBLISHED WITHOUT ANY GUARANTEE OR SUPPORT, ARE JUST PERSONAL BUILDS COMPILED BY ME THANKS TO THE SOURCE CODE AVAILABLE AT <b><a href="https://gitlab.com/switchroot/android/android_device_nvidia_t210-common/-/tree/lineage-17.1">SWITCHROOT GITLAB REPOSITORY</b></a>_
+<br/>_THESE BUILDS ARE PUBLISHED WITHOUT ANY GUARANTEE OR SUPPORT, ARE JUST PERSONAL BUILDS COMPILED BY ME THANKS TO THE SOURCE CODE AVAILABLE AT <b><a href="https://gitlab.com/switchroot/android/android_device_nvidia_t210-common/-/tree/lineage-17.1">SWITCHROOT GITLAB REPOSITORY</b></a>_
 <br/>
 <br/>